frozzare/alfred/readme.md

 ### Specific configuration documentation.

-* `files` array should contain file paths both local and host, e.g `./test.php:/var/www/html/public`, note that Alfred mountes the application volume as read write so files will be written to host system.
-So gitignore or something like that is recommended to ignore those files.
 * `host` string is based on your folder if no config value exists, can contain tld.
 * `links` array should contain container names, e.g `redis` or `redis3:redis`